 Know your biting, stinging, screeching summer critters

-It's a jungle out there.The US alone is home to about 91,000 known species of insects and an additional 73,000 "undescribed" species.
 Yes, they far outnumber people, and like us, they get active when things heat up.
+Identification is key, and there are plenty of resources to help out.

 Comments